Golden Features: 2018-present: Sect and Sisyphus

 Golden Features appeared on the Coachella DoLab stage during the first weekend of the 2019 festival.

 In July 2020 Golden Features collaborated with Odesza and released the project Bronson, the ten track album features appearances from lau.ra, Gallant, and Totally Enormous Extinct Dinosaurs.
 Bronson debuted number 22 on the ARIA Albums Chart and at number 5 in the United States on Billboard's Top Dance/Electronic Albums Chart.

 In 2022, Golden Features released "Touch" and "Vigil" and toured the United States of America in September of that year.

+In June 2023, Golden Features announced the release of his second studio album, Sisyphus.